 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

 Whether it is a growth spurt of a couple of inches or a broadening of the shoulders, my teens still need new clothes almost every season.
 And since they wear adult sizes and have particular tastes, this isn't always cheap!
-There are a few ways to save money on teen clothes that I thought I would share, in addition to a few great deals from Groupon to help stay in budget!
+There are a few ways to save money on teen clothes that I thought I would share, to help you stay within budget as the new school year approaches.